ioJones/bytesizedconsultancy/README.md

 - The photos used on the home page, projects page, and case study page are from [Pexels](https://www.pexels.com).
 - The wave background in the hero, CTA banner and footer was generated using [SVGWave](https://svgwave.in).

+##  Tech Stack
+-   This website was written in HTML5 and CSS3.
+-   I also wrote a script to automate my git commit and push actions to save valuable time.
+See below:

+<pre><code>#! /bin/bash
+echo "enter commit message: "
+read commitMessage
+git add *
+git commit -m "$commitMessage" git push
+</code></pre>